wq/wq.app/packages/app/README.md

 ```

 Note the use of the `{{#native}}` context flag which is set automatically by [@wq/app].
 See the [Species Tracker template](https://github.com/powered-by-wq/species.wq.io/blob/master/templates/partials/new_photo.html) for a working example.

-### Browser Compatibility Notes
-@wq/app/photos, and the related file processing functions in [@wq/app] and [@wq/outbox], rely heavily on two browser features:
- - Offline storage (see Browser Compatibility Notes for [@wq/store])
- - Binary [Blob] support, including the ability to upload `Blob`s via AJAX.

-All modern browsers, including Internet Explorer 10, Android 4.4, and later versions, have at least [minimal blob support](https://github.com/nolanlawson/state-of-binary-data-in-the-browser).
-For IE 9 and older desktop browsers, the preview functionality in @wq/app:photos will not work, but users should still be able to upload files.  @wq/app will detect the lack of `Blob` support on these browsers and fall back to a normal form post when a `<form>` containing an `<input type=file>` is encountered.  (wq.db's [ModelViewSet] includes built-in support for responding to forms posted in this way).

 [@wq/app]: https://github.com/wq/wq.app/blob/master/packages/app
 [@wq/app:spinner]: https://github.com/wq/wq.app/blob/master/packages/app/src/spinner.js